-Metrics generally cover operations details, such as processor utilization, memory utilization, storage capacity and utilization, transactions per second and network latency.
-The metrics for specific IT services can be represented on a Dashboard or other reporting tool.
+Metrics generally cover operations details, such as processor and memory usage, storage capacity and usage, transactions per second and network latency.
+The metrics for specific IT services can be represented on a dashboard or other reporting tool.
 For example, excess storage latency related to a database application might indicate potential trouble with the disks or storage subsystem, and system administrators can review the operating metrics of that storage infrastructure to determine improvements.

 KPIs generally provide a higher-level perspective focused on business objectives.
 Business and IT leaders use KPIs to gauge the performance of continual service improvement as a practice.